hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 - Migrate the `nodeId` information to a label
 - Make the metrics module independent of the platform module
 - Provide a public API to define labels for metrics
-- Add labels to the snapshot API
+- Add labels to the metrics snapshot API
-- The output of the snapshot API should contain the labels
+- The output of the metrics snapshot API should contain the labels
-- The output of the snapshot API must be compatible with the current output (no breaking changes)
+- The output of the metrics snapshot API must be compatible with the current output (no breaking changes)
 - Create better and more dynamic dashboards in Grafana by using labels

 ## Non-Goals